Pretty-Good-Freedom-Tech/brainstorm/README.md

 ## TODO (ASAP) (last updated 11 Mar 2025)

-- add mutes and reports; add timestamp to edges
 - fix relay endpoint
 - make sure 30382 is published to local relay
 - make sure 10040 is published to multiple relays